 - Considering the local post-disaster evaluation of hazard risks, responsible floodplain management, future extreme weather/natural disaster events, and long-term risks, describe how the proposed project promotes sustainable long-term recovery.
 Applicant will provide a brief narrative to describe how the proposed project promotes sustainable long-term recovery. - Describe how the proposed project is consistent with local and regional planning efforts to effect disaster recovery.
-Considering all local and regional planning efforts including, but not limited to Hazard Mitigation Plans and Capital Improvement Plans, the applicant will describe how the proposed projects is aligned with such planning efforts. - Describe how the proposed project integrates mitigation measures into rebuilding activities and achieves objectives outlined in community-level and/or regional post-disaster recovery and mitigation planning to reduce future risk.
-Considering the prior response, describe how the proposed project incorporates mitigation efforts aligned with local and/or regional planning efforts to reduce future risk to the proposed service area. - Describe how the proposed project will avoid disproportionate impact on vulnerable populations and create opportunities to address economic inequities facing the local
+Considering all local and regional planning efforts including but not limited to Hazard Mitigation Plans and Capital Improvement Plans, the applicant will describe how the proposed projects is aligned with such planning efforts.

-- community.
+- Describe how the proposed project integrates mitigation measures into rebuilding activities and achieves objectives outlined in community-level and/or regional post-disaster recovery and mitigation planning to reduce future risk.
+Considering the prior response, describe how the proposed project incorporates mitigation efforts aligned with local and/or regional planning efforts to reduce future risk to the proposed service area. - Describe how the proposed project will avoid disproportionate impact on vulnerable populations and create opportunities to address economic inequities facing the local community.
 Considering the AFFH response, the applicant will describe how the proposed project avoids disproportionate impact on vulnerable populations and creates opportunities to address inequities. - Does the proposed project align with investments from other state or local capital improvements and infrastructure development efforts?
-Applicant will provide information to describe how the proposed project aligns with funding from other state or federal sources in support of capital improvements and infrastructure. - Does the proposed project employ adaptable and reliable technology to guard against premature obsolescence?
-Applicant should describe how the proposed project will apply adaptable and reliable technology to prevent premature obsolescence. - Describe the applicant's overall recovery plan and how the project addressed in this application furthers that plan.
+Applicant will respond Yes or No. If yes, enter a supporting narrative to describe how the proposed project aligns with funding from other state or federal sources in support of capital improvements and infrastructure. - Does the proposed project employ adaptable and reliable technology to guard against premature obsolescence?
+Applicant will respond Yes or No. If yes, enter a supporting narrative to describe how the proposed project will apply adaptable and reliable technology to prevent premature obsolescence. - Describe the applicant's overall recovery plan and how the project addressed in this application furthers that plan.
 Considering the jurisdictions local and regional long-term planning efforts, describe how the proposed project supports efforts described in such plans. - Describe how the proposed project will contribute to the community's resiliency against future disasters as a result of these projects.
 Applicant will provide details to support the impact of the proposed project on the community's resilience to future disasters.